 Christ Church Grammar School was proudly founded by William McClemans.

 The School has had 15 chaplains since 1918.
-Our current Chaplain, The Reverend Nicholas Russell has been involved in ministry to youth for nearly 20 years.
+Our current Chaplain, The Reverend Nicholas Russell has been involved in ministry to youth for over 20 years.
 Nicholas is a teacher by profession and teaches Religious Education (RE) at Christ Church.
 Prior to training for ministry he taught English and has continued to do so while involved in school chaplaincy.